unitymakesus/justgetsimple/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.9.1 =
+* Fixed a minor conflict with Toolset Types.
+* Fixed a conflict with the MailPoet plugin where it was not possible to change the plugin's menu icon.
+* Fixed a bug where the plugin could misidentify certain core menus that have different URLs for different roles.
+* Fixed a bug where the plugin could generate incorrect URLs for submenu items where the parent menu URL contained HTML entities like "&amp;".
+* Fixed an issue where certain vulnerability scanners showed a warning about one of the plugin files because it used the eval() function.
+This particular instance of eval() was not a security flaw, but it has been now been removed to prevent false positives.
+* Fixed a bug where the plugin could show an incorrect error message when a menu item was hidden due to there being another hidden menu item with the same URL.
+* Fixed a minor issue with field alignment in menu properties.
+* The "Site Health" menu will no longer be highlighted as new because it's part of WordPress core.

+= 1.9 =
+* Added an option to automatically hide new plugins.
+It was already possible, but previously this option was tied to the "show all plugins" checkbox.
+Now there is a separate "New plugins" checkbox.
+* Fixed a bug where trying to change the icon of the Jetpack menu caused a JavaScript error that prevented the icon selector from being displayed.
+* Tested up to WP 5.2.

+= 1.8.8 =
+* Added the ability to edit more plugin details like author name, site URL and version number.
+Note that this feature only changes how plugins are displayed.
+It doesn't actually modify plugin files.
+* Fixed a PHP deprecation notice: "strpos(): Non-string needles will be interpreted as strings in the future".
+Hopefully this time it's been fixed for good.
+* Fixed a couple of HTML validation errors.
+* Fixed an inefficiency where the plugin would reinitialise the media frame every time the user tried to select an image from the media library.
+* Added a partial workaround for situations where menu icons that were more than 32 pixels wide would be displayed incorrectly.
+* Tested up to WP 5.1.1.

 = 1.8.7 =
 * Fixed a bug introcuded in 1.8.6 that caused a PHP warning "strpos(): Empty needle".